-11 sustainable travel tips to keep in mind for the future
+20 sustainable travel tips to keep in mind for your next trip

-At Contiki, we pledge to MAKE TRAVEL MATTER®, which is basically our fancy way of saying we’re committed to protect and support the people we meet, the wildlife we interact with and the beautiful planet we share.
+At Contiki, our mission is to MAKE TRAVEL MATTER®, which is basically our fancy way of saying we’re committed to protect and support the people we meet, the wildlife we interact with, and the beautiful planet we share.
 There’s a reason that as of 2022, all Contiki trips are carbon neutral.
-Sustainable travel is the future, and we’re dedicated to making it happen.
+Sustainable travel is the future, and we’re dedicated to making it happen, and we want to give you sustainable travel tips so you can make it happen as well!

 But what exactly is sustainable travel?
 Is it all about plastic?
 Are we really expected to avoid flying?
 What is carbon off-setting and what does carbon neutral actually mean?
 You’ve come to the right place, eco-traveller.
 From savvy transport decisions to navigating carbon-offsetting; prioritising animal welfare to supporting local communities, we’ve outlined the small steps we can all take to help us travel more sustainably in 2022.